Project Oceanology — exploring the depths of Long Island Sound — turns 50

 “I think that’s an important contribution to science and to show our students you can be a part of science in that way,” he said.

-The project will mark the 50-year milestone at a special gala on Wednesday, October13 to honor its founder, Howard “Mickey” Weiss.
+The project will mark the 50-year milestone at a special gala on Thursday, Oct.
+13 to honor its founder, Howard “Mickey” Weiss.
 He started Project Oceanology at Stonington High School in 1972.

 At 80 years old, Weiss still teaches students at the project.
 He said he didn’t know back then if it would last more than 4 years after the initial funding ran out.